 POSITION DESCRIPTION

-JOB TITLE: Administrative Officer
+JOB TITLE: Administration Director

 REPORTS TO: Executive Director

 STATUS: Exempt (salaried)

 LOCATION: Administration

 ROLE: The Administrative Officer reports to the Executive Director and works with the Board of Directors when directed by the Executive Director, to provide finance and operational leadership that supports and enhances the services of SCHS.
 He/she will be responsible for the smooth and efficient day-to-day operations of the organization, including participating in the strategic planning efforts of SCHS and integrating the strategic plan with the operations of SCHS, with the goal of creating sustainable business strategies that achieve and maintain robust clinical, operational and financial results.
 He/she will oversee all finance and accounting activities including monthly reporting, budgeting and cash management.
 He/she will also act as Compliance Officer for the organization, ensuring that all regulatory standards and mandates are met, and informing the organization of new regulations and changes.
 Reporting to the Director of Administration are: Director of Human Resources, Director of Quality, Accounting Manager, Billing Staff, the IT Manager, and the Medical and Dental Clinic Operations Managers.